-The 2018 Sandhill Writers Retreat will take place Saturday, May 19, on the beautiful, serene campus of Saint Leo University.
-The full-day retreat will feature 12 hands-on writing classes in fiction, nonfiction, poetry, and writing for veterans.
-The formal schedule of activities begins at 9 a.m. and concludes at 5:30 p.m.
+The Sixth Annual Sandhill Writers Retreat will renew the writer in you.
+The full-day retreat will take place on the beautiful, serene University Campus, located in rural Saint Leo, Florida, approximately 35 miles north of Tampa.
+The retreat will feature twelve hands-on writing classes in fiction, nonfiction, poetry, and writing for veterans.

-A faculty of nationally-acclaimed writers/poets includes recent winner of the David Martinson-Meadowhawk Prize in Poetry and retreat favorite Michael Hettich (The Frozen Harbor, Systems of Vanishing, The Animals Among Us); fiction writer and editor John Henry Fleming (The Legend of the Barefoot Mailman, Songs for the Deaf, ed.); memoirist, novelist and PEN/Hemingway Foundation Award finalist Lisa Lanser Rose, (For the Love of a Dog, Body Sharers); poet and Zora Neale Hurston scholar Phyllis McEwen; and writer, poet and retired U.S. Army Major Matthew Mobley, whose work has appeared in O-Dark-Thirty Literary Review, Bridge Eight and F(r)iction Literary Journal, among others.
+Saint Leo’s celebrated faculty Steve Kistulentz (Panorama, Little Black Daydreams, The Luckless Age), Anne Barngrover (Brazen Creature) and John David Harding will be joined by a host of nationally-acclaimed writers/poets, including recent winner of the David Martinson-Meadowhawk Prize in Poetry and retreat favorite Michael Hettich (The Frozen Harbor, Systems of Vanishing, The Animals Among Us); fiction writer and editor John Henry Fleming (The Legend of the Barefoot Mailman, Songs for the Deaf); memoirist, novelist and PEN/Hemingway Foundation Award finalist Lisa Lanser Rose, (For the Love of a Dog, Body Sharers); poet and Zora Neal Hurston scholar Phyllis McEwen; whose poetry is featured in A Woman For Our Times: Alice Walker; and writer and poet US Army Major (Ret) Matthew Mobley, whose work has appeared in Oh Dark Thirty Literary Review, Bridge Eight and F(r)iction Literary Journal, among others.

-These renowned writers will be joined by Saint Leo writing faculty members John David Harding, Steve Kistulentz, Anne Barngrover, and Gianna Russo to guide attendees through lessons in craft and imaginative exercises that lead to new works.
+Attendees will be guided through lessons in craft and imaginative exercises that lead to new works.
 The retreat will also include a faculty reading and book signing, a reception, and an optional lunch-time open reading for participants.

 The Sandhill Writers Retreat is open to writers of all levels who wish to hone the craft and renew the joy of writing.
 Teachers, students, active and retired military and the general public are all invited to attend.

-A limited number of private one-on-one manuscript consultations are available on a first come, first served basis for an additional fee.
-Manuscripts of up to 15 pages of poetry, fiction and nonfiction must be submitted to Retreat Director Gianna Russo by May 1.
+A very limited number of private one-on-one manuscript consultations are available on a first come, first served basis for an additional fee.
+Manuscripts of up to 15 pages of poetry, fiction and nonfiction must be submitted to Retreat Director Gianna Russo by May 1, 2018.